 Eurobank Cyprus Ltd (the "Bank") has established a Remuneration Policy that is applicable to all Bank employees and covers their total remuneration.
-The Remuneration Policy forms an integral part of the Bank's corporate governance practice and is developed in accordance with its operational model, business strategy, objectives, long-term interests, as well as the long-term value creation for shareholders, and incorporates measures to avoid conflict of interest.
+The Remuneration Policy forms an integral part of the Bank's corporate governance practice and is developed in accordance with its operational model, business strategy, objectives, long-term interests, and incorporates measures to avoid conflict of interest.

-Also, the Remuneration Policy promotes sound and effective risk management and is consistent with the objectives of the Bank's business and risk strategy, corporate culture and values, long term interests of the Bank and the measures used to avoid conflicts of interest and should not encourage excessive risk-taking on behalf of the Bank.
+Also, the Remuneration Policy promotes sound and effective risk management and is consistent with the objectives of the Bank's business and risk strategy, corporate culture and values, risk culture including with regard to environmental, social and governance (ESG) risk factors, long term interests of the Bank and the measures used to avoid conflicts of interest and should not encourage excessive risk-taking on behalf of the Bank.
 Changes of such objectives and measures are taken into account when updating the Remuneration Policy.
+The Bank ensures that remuneration practices are aligned with their overall risk appetite, taking into account all risks, including reputational risks and risks resulting from the mis-selling of products.
+The Bank also takes into account the long-term interests of shareholders.